-The heavy hvcc compiler for Pure Data patches.
+The heavy compiler collection for Pure Data patches.
 Updated to python3 and additional generators

 The graph object is the top-level object which can be loaded from file.
 It is a dictionary with four keys.